Shiiba, Miyazaki: Geography

-Shiiba is a very mountainous region covered with deep forest, cliffs and waterfalls.
-There are also a few dams located in the area, the main one being the Shiba Dam which can be found in close proximity to Shiiba Secondary School.
+Shiiba is a small, mountainous village situated in northwest Miyazaki prefecture, on the border with Kumamoto Prefecture.
+The entire area is surrounded by mountains ranging from 1,000 to 1,700 meters above sea level in the central Kyushu Mountains, including Mt.
+Kunimi in the northwest, and numerous rivers originate and flow through the valleys.
+Most of the village area is in the headwaters of the Mimi River, but the southern part of the village straddles the headwaters of the Hitotsuse and Komaru rivers.
+Due to the extremely rugged terrain, the habitable land area is only 4% of the village area, and villages exist scattered along rivers and on gentle slopes, mainly in the middle of mountains.
+The main area of Shiiba village (known as Kami-Shiiba) itself is quite small, however, several small hamlets surround the village to make up the area/region known as Shiiba.
+There are also a few dams located in the area, the main one being the Kamishiiba Dam which can be found in close proximity to Shiiba Secondary School.
 Due to its many rivers, waterfalls, and forests, it is an area of outstanding natural beauty.
+Most of the village is within the borders of the Kyūshū Chūō Sanchi Quasi-National Park.

 Due to the remote, natural, cool environment of Shiiba, it is home to many kinds of wildlife.
 Although many of the native animals are rarely seen during the day, they can often be seen very early in the morning or at night, especially when driving.

-Shiiba is home to a large number of tanuki or raccoon dogs that live in the nearby forests and often come out at night to look for food.

-There are also a great number of wild boar in the area and they also come out at night and sometimes during the day to look for food.

-A large population of Sika deer also live in the Shiiba area.
+Shiiba is home to a large number of tanuki or raccoon dogs that live in the nearby forests and often come out at night to look for food.There are also a great number of wild boar in the area and they also come out at night and sometimes during the day to look for food.A large population of Sika deer also live in the Shiiba area.
 These animals are seldom seen, however, when they are spotted they will run off and disappear into the forest.
 This usually occurs during the early morning, dusk or at night time.
 In the late evening their cries can be heard all over Shiiba.
 Despite this, they have been known to jump in front of cars when startled and have caused a few accidents in the past.
 This is however, an uncommon occurrence.
 Both wild boar meat and deer meat are local delicacies that are often sold during the Heike festival (see below) and are sometimes served during special events and parties in the village.